arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 	);
 	````

-	> **Speaking Point:** With one line of code we can simply establish a connection to Windows Azure Mobile Services from our Windows Store app.
+	> **Speaking Point:** With one line of code we can simply establish a connection to Microsoft Azure Mobile Services from our Windows Store app.

 1. Select the **MobileServiceClient** from the above code and add a using statement for the **Microsoft.WindowsAzure.MobileServices** namespace by entering ***CTRL + .*** and then Enter in the context menu.

-	> **Speaking Point:** And then over in the events page, I'm going to add the code necessary to insert data into Windows Azure.
+	> **Speaking Point:** And then over in the events page, I'm going to add the code necessary to insert data into Microsoft Azure.

 1. Open **EventsPage.xaml.cs**